Ruffles91/Ruffles91.github.io/README.md

 *Website Authors/Publishers*

 **Designers**
-*will Create, update and development growth within the Calendar*
+*will Create, update and develope growth within the Calendar*